Vivian is a parent who shares advice stemming from experience and wisdom that can help you with issues every family faces.

 Screen Time and Obesity

 According to the American Heart Association, kids are spending an average of seven hours each day in front of screens.
-The physical inactivity, increased snacking, exposure to food advertisements, and interrupted sleep cycles all slow down the metabolic rate, leading to weight gain.
+The physical inactivity, increased snacking, exposure to food advertisements, and interrupted sleep cycles all slow down the metabolic rate, leading to obesity.

 Reduce your child’s chances of developing heart disease, asthma, and diabetes by rationing screen time.
 Enroll them in a club or sport, spend time outdoors together, ride bikes, and keep your kids moving.